-For wood sealants and formaldehyde from engineered wood, sealants can be used to block that offgassing.
-Shellac works over these surfaces to block the formaldehyde and VOCs from stains but it does leave it shiny.
-Any hidden areas can be sealed with shellac easily.
+For wood sealant odor and formaldehyde from engineered wood, sealants can be used to block that offgassing.
+Shellac works best over these surfaces to block the formaldehyde and VOCs from stains but it does leave it shiny.
+Any hidden areas or particleboard edges can be sealed with shellac easily.

 For wood that is in view – you will want to find out if it’s an oil or water-based finish on the wood and then consider the options for sealants.